openstack/keystone-specs/specs/keystone/ongoing/unified-delegation.rst

 Dependencies
 ============

-* This design is not currently dependant on other specifications.
+* This design is not currently dependent on other specifications.

 * This blueprint and the implied roles blueprint are related.
 Future work will build on the two specifications together.